 To add a decorative wainscoting for the back of the bench you can use 1"x3" MDF for vertical pieces and 1"x4" MDF for the horizontal piece with a cap of 1"x2" MDF to finish it.
 These can be in any design you like and any height you prefer.
 Nail these in place with a nail gun.

 For the finishing touch we had all the woodwork enameled white which allows for more durability and easy cleaning.
 We also added hooks to the top of the wainscoting to add more function.

-How would you make it your own?
+Now we want to hear from you!
+How would you make this mudroom bench design your own?
 Let us know how it turns out if you give it a try!